-When it rained, the broad thoroughfare leading from the Colorado
+When it rained, the broad thoroughfare leading from the Colorado River

-rain, all the traffic kicked up a lot of dust.
+didn’t rain, all the traffic kicked up a lot of dust.

 Finally, city fathers decided it was high time that the capital

 of Texas have at least one paved street and hired a contractor

 to lay bricks for Congress Avenue’s 1.2 mile extent.
 One of those

 my great-grandfather.
-His nine-year-old son, my
+His nine-year-old son, my grandfather, later

-transition from hick town to city.
+hick town to city.

 The bricks used to pave Congress came by train from Thurber,

 then a bustling industrial city of 10,000 halfway between Fort

 Worth and Abilene.

 A company town if there ever was one, Thurber

 had its beginning in 1888 when the Texas and Pacific Co. began mining

 R.D.
 Hunter hired European immigrants to do the dirty work.
-A Scotsman who lived
+A Scotsman

-famously declared: “I will run my business or run it to Hell.” |
+money management, Hunter famously declared: “I will run my business

-looking for a way to take advantage of leftover non-commercial
+In 1897, looking for a way to take advantage of leftover non-commercial

 pea coal as well as the rich deposits of shale clay in the area, the

 company diversified and began manufacturing brick in addition to mining.